Brotherta/Facial-Mask-Recognition/README.md

 ## Introduction

 #### This is a GUI Application, written with Python and PyQT.
-#### The purpose is to allow the user to create a project, import images, and assign a category to rectangle zones of the images.
+#### The purpose is to allow the user to create a project, import images, and assignc categories to user-drawn rectangles zones of the images.
 #### The user can create multiple projects and save wherever he wants.
 #### We created this application in order to prepare data for machine learning purpose.